SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/sources/syslog-source.md

 ## Error messages

-For Syslog sources, the Installed Collector sends a heartbeat at regular intervals and marks collector health as healthy or unhealthy.
+For Syslog source, the installed collector sends a heartbeat at regular intervals and marks the collector health as healthy or unhealthy.

 Errors, if any, are reported in `collector.out.log` log file.